7 Easy Ways to Get Dumpster Rental Discounts

 Renting a dumpster is a convenient and affordable way to get rid of large amounts of junk, but why pay more than you have to?

-If you're a first-time renter (or even if you're not), these tips will help ensure you get the best price possible when renting a roll-off container.
+If you're a first-time renter (or even if you're not), these tips, along with our Beginner's Guide to Renting a Dumpster, will help ensure you get the best price possible when renting a roll-off container.

-We'll outline the 7 simplest ways to save money on your dumpster rental:
+In this guide, we'll outline the 7 easiest ways to save money on your dumpster rental:

 1. Rent Local

-Renting a dumpster from a local provider is almost always less expensive than renting from a large company, like Waste Management.
+Renting a dumpster from a local provider is almost always cheaper than renting from a large company, like Waste Management.

 Hometown is an excellent resource for finding the best local dumpster companies near you.
 You can read up on different companies, see what their customers have to say, and contact them directly—all in one convenient location.